revelsi/reachy2_code_generation/README.md

 4. **Units Information**: Extracted from docstrings (e.g., degrees vs. radians)

 This enhancement addresses issues with improper function definitions and helps prevent common errors in the generated code.

+### Arm Kinematics Documentation

+The project now includes comprehensive documentation about Reachy2's arm kinematics, focusing on giving the agent a spatial sense of its body through natural language explanation rather than code examples:

+1. **Spatial Awareness**: Detailed explanation of Reachy's coordinate system and how its body exists in 3D space
+2. **Body Representation**: Description of the arm's structure with 7 degrees of freedom, similar to a human arm
+3. **Kinematic Concepts**: Clear explanations of joint space vs. cartesian space, forward and inverse kinematics
+4. **Workspace Understanding**: Information about reachability, singularities, and physical limitations
+5. **Embodied Cognition**: Guidance on thinking like the robot when planning movements
+6. **Movement Guidelines**: Explicit principles for generating kinematically-aware robot movements

+The agent is instructed to ALWAYS apply these movement guidelines when generating code:
+- Think spatially about the robot's body and targets in 3D space
+- Check reachability before attempting movements
+- Prefer natural, human-like movement patterns
+- Maintain awareness of both position and orientation
+- Avoid singularities and problematic configurations
+- Consider how starting positions affect movement solutions
+- Allow sufficient time for smooth, safe movements

+This conceptual understanding enables the agent to reason more effectively about:
+- How to position the arm to reach specific points in space
+- Natural and efficient ways to move between positions
+- Appropriate hand orientations for different tasks
+- Limitations of the robot's physical capabilities

+The kinematics documentation is available in `agent/docs/reachy2_kinematics_guide.md` and is integrated into the agent's system prompt as natural language explanation with minimal code.

 ### Implementation Details